 - CONTACT US

 Participation in sports or exercise is an important step in maintaining your health.
-Exercise strengthens your heart, bones, and joints and reduces stress, among many other benefits.
-But especially for the weekend athlete, injuries during participation in sports are all too common.
-Often, these injuries occur in someone who is just taking up sports as a form of activity, doesn’t use proper safety equipment, or becomes overzealous about the exercise regimen.
+Exercise strengthens your heart, bones and joints and reduces stress, among many other benefits.
+But especially for the weekend athlete, injuries during participation in sports are easy to avoid by taking some precautions.
+Often, these injuries occur in someone who is just taking up sports as a form of activity, doesn’t use proper safety equipment or becomes overzealous.

-The more commonly injured areas of the body are the ankles, knees, shoulders, elbows, and spine.
-Remember that you should discuss any exercise program with your doctor of chiropractic prior to beginning.
+The more commonly injured areas of the body include the knees, ankles, shoulders, elbows and spine.
+Remember to discuss any new exercise program with your doctor of chiropractic prior to beginning.
 You want to start any new exercise slowly and gradually build up to longer workouts.

 Diagnosis and Treatment